How To Earn Cash (Or Start A Career) Abroad

 So start a business.
 A messenger service (as did a friend a decade ago in Bucharest, where he noticed that all the local messenger services were unreliable… his is today the biggest in town)… or a self-storage facility (as did another friend years ago in Nicaragua, again very successfully), for example.

 Or maybe put your years of professional experience to good use.
-You could start an auto-repair service (one of your fellow readers has done this in Coronado, Panama), a pool consulting business (another reader has done this on Roatan, Honduras), or a design consulting firm (helping other expats decorate their new homes).
+You could start an auto-repair service (one of your fellow readers has done this in Panama), a pool consulting business (another reader has done this in Roatán, Honduras), or a design consulting firm (helping other expats decorate their new homes).

-You could service the local tourist trade with a restaurant, a bar, a bakery, a guesthouse, or a gîte…
+You could service the local tourist trade with a restaurant, a bar, a bakery, or a guesthouse…

 Setting up an operation in another country takes time and some start-up capital.
 (On the other hand, starting a local retail business can be a great way to connect with your new community while filling a local market niche.)